potatoeggy/youtube-music-server/README.md

 {
     "event": "error",
     "error": "InvalidVideoError",
-    "message": "The video URL provided was not a valid video."
+    "message": "The video ID provided was not a valid video."
 }
 ```